NandiSRN/AWS-Devops--Foundation-SRN/05-kubernetes/04-scheduling/README.md

+Kubernetes Scheduling — From First Principles to Production Reality

+This document explains how Kubernetes schedules pods in real production environments, from absolute basics to advanced placement, isolation, and eviction behavior.

+If you understand everything in this README, you can:

+Debug Pending pods confidently

+Design highly available workloads

+Reason about scheduler decisions under pressure

+Build production-safe Kubernetes manifests

-0️⃣ Mental Model (Lock this in first)
+0️⃣ Mental Model (Lock This In First)

-Imagine a real data center:
+Imagine a real data center.

-You have many machines (nodes)
+You have many machines (nodes).

-Each machine has:
+Each node has:

 CPU